Table of Contents

 - Written formal warning that includes clear expectations to be met in future events;

-- Removal from QWF events and/or Facebook group, and
+- Removal from QWF events and/or Facebook group

 4. Governing Groups Involved

-Before being appointed, they will receive training in appropriate and sensitive first responses by the Ombudsperson affiliated with QWF.
-The Active Listeners are committed to a confidential process, where the identity of anyone coming forward to report an incident will be kept anonymous if requested.
+Before being deployed at an event, Active Listeners will receive training in appropriate and sensitive first responses by the Ombuds affiliated with QWF.
+The Active Listeners are committed to a confidential process, wherein the identity of anyone coming forward to make a disclosure will be shared only upon request, and only with the Executive Director, the President, and potentially the Ombuds.
+The role of the Active Listener in the reporting process ends after the initial disclosure is made and reported to QWF.

 QWF Groups to Notify